-For example, if your mortgage repayments came to £400, you would need to be able to charge at least £500 rent each month.
+For example, if your monthly mortgage repayments came to £400, you would need to ren the property for at least £500 per month.

-They will ask you to confirm the annual rental yield and check you are likely to get this much by looking at how much similar properties in the area charge.
+Lenders will ask you to confirm the annual rental yield and check whether you are likely to make this much by comparing the new property with similar rentals in the area.

 Lenders will decide if you can afford the mortgage by looking at how much the repayments will be and:

 Your credit record: Your current borrowing and how well you have kept up with repayments is on your credit record, which helps lenders decide if they want to offer you a mortgage.

 Your income: Many lenders only accept you if you earn more than their minimum, usually around £25,000 each year.

 Your outgoings and existing debts: They will check what you spend and what you already owe on the mortgage on your own home, loans and credit cards.

 Your deposit: A higher deposit should make it easier to get accepted.

 You should avoid investing in property if you cannot afford to risk losing money.
 You could make a loss in the short term or overall if: